 You’re thinking of taking the family down to the beach for a little vacation and want to try a some surf fishing while you’re there.
 Beach fishing can be a lot of fun, exciting and productive.
 You never know what might grab your line.
-We’ve covered the basics of Surf fishing in earlier posts, in this article we will focus on the best baits for surf fishing.
+We’ve covered the basics of Surf fishing in earlier posts, in this article we will focus on the best baits for beach fishing or surf fishing.

 Baits for Beach Fishing